Excerpt from Building Baltimore Together: The Impact of the CDC Neighborhood Exchange

 Click to explore more!

-CHDC celebrates the completion of the 2 homes from the Blight Reduction Housing Initiative project with a Ribbon Cutting and Open House.
+CHDC celebrates the completion of the 2 homes from the Blight Reduction Housing Initiative Phase I project with a Ribbon Cutting and Open House.

 In the Blight Reduction Housing Initiative (BRHI), CHDC embarked on a transformative journey, strategically acquiring and planning to completely renovate five of the most dilapidated properties situated along the homeownership corridors within a quarter-mile radius of the community's newly established 21st-century schools.
 CHDC seeks to elevate property values for neighboring homeowners while fortifying and safeguarding the community's investments.